IrisDuMutel/myrobotunity/README.md

 # myrobot_unity

 This project contains the model and scripts for the simulation of a two-wheeled robot whithin the Unity environment.
+This branch in particular has only a visual part of the robot.
+The commands of position and velocity can come from MATLAB or any other ROS node.
+Used for an article

-The robot can be moved using the arros or wasd convention.
+The robot can be moved using the arros or wasd convention when using the diff_drive script.
 The camera controller can be disabled anytime by removign the tick to the script in 'MainCamera'.